 - Equip, a mobile app to alert users to potential dangers such as extreme weather events and help plan affordable emergency supply kits.

 - Raftaway, a system of conveniently located emergency kiosks with rafts for flood-prone areas.

-- Real Time SOS, a mobile app offering news updates, advice and safety instructions to individuals and families in locations impacted by a disaster.
+- Real Time SOS, a mobile app offering news updates, advice and safety instructions to individuals and families in locations impacted by a disaster. **RUNNER UP**

 - SafetyFirst, personalized emergency kits for teens, sold with a portion of profits going to communities recovering from disasters.